 DRY TORTUGAS, FORT JEFFERSON & LOGGERHEAD KEY LIGHTHOUSE GETAWAYS

-By far the most diversified grouping of the outer islands of the Florida Keys, is the Dry Tortugas.
-They are also the most challenging to visit.
-However, these islands offers much to the beholder that is willing to take the path less traveled.
-Fort Jefferson is the most visited island of the Dry Tortugas and offers a historical look into the Civil War era and is a marvel of a brick structure - so massive that it can easily be seen from space.
-The fort is actually located on the island named Garden Key and it is the only place that the contracted ferry and seaplane are allowed to transport guest to and fro.
-All other islands and areas of interest are only accessible to the Park Rangers, you're willing yachting friend or a private charter like ours.
+Fort Jefferson is one of the top 10 places to visit and is listed as a 'Must Do' for many who make it to the lower Florida Keys.
+The Dry Tortugas National Park is by far the most diversified grouping of the outer islands.
+It is also one of the the most challenging national parks to visit.
+These islands offers much to the traveler willing to take the path less traveled though.
+Fort Jefferson is the most visited island of the Dry Tortugas and offer a historical look into the Civil War era and is a marvel of a brick structure - so large, it can easily be seen from space.
+The island that Fort Jefferson is on is called Garden Key and it is the only location that the contracted ferry and seaplane are allowed to transport guest to and fro.
+All other islands, wrecks and reefs within the park are only accessible with either a private charter like ours or through your yachting friends and family.
+All visitors must check in with the NPS at Garden Key when they arrive and every charter vessels must hold a valid CUA permit issued by the NPS.
+We highly suggest verifying the legitimacy of any charters offering such a trip directly thru the NPS website.
+Every private vessel with non-paying guests are welcomed when they check in at Garden Key with the park rangers and pay the entrance fee.

-Imagine S/V Tortuga, a 42’ blue water sailing catamaran, to be your floating oasis complete with crew, comforts and toys aplenty.
+Imagine S/V Tortuga, a 42’ blue water sailing catamaran, to be your floating oasis complete with crew, comforts and toys aplenty as you sail to the Dry Tortugas National Park.
 We encourage guests to detune, “turtle-y” relax and have fun.
 Our plethora of activities choices can satiate even the most active individuals and we keep it worry-free with crew will be on hand to ensure your safety and comfort in whatever you do such as:

 - free diving